IMPORT

 Example

-In this example, four columns are loaded from the CSV file, with the fourth column using a specified date format.
+In the following example, four columns are loaded from the CSV file, with the fourth column using a specified date format.

 (1..3,4 FORMAT='DD-MM-YYYY')